Nuitka/Nuitka-website/posts/bksahus-gsoc-wrap-up.rst

    * Adding support for `keyfunc` is pending

 * "zip": `PR #462 <https://github.com/Nuitka/Nuitka/pull/462>`
-   * This built-in uses both type of optimizations that we previous built-ins used.
+   * This built-in uses both types of optimizations that the previous built-ins optimizations used.
    * `zip` for Python 2 uses the reformulations.
    Pseudo-code of "zip" reformulation::